micropython/micropython/docs/general.rst

    filesystem to its factory state, then boots in safe mode.

 If your filesystem becomes corrupt, boot into mode 3 to fix it.
+If resetting the filesystem while plugged into your compute doesn't work, you can try doing the same procedure while the board is plugged into a USB charger, or other USB power supply without data connection.

 Errors: flashing LEDs
 ---------------------